Content: Participant Information Sheet - What's involved

 It is important that potential participants understand how these payments might be influenced by their duration of involvement in your study or by factors such as the completeness of diaries they provide etc.

 Research studies may reveal health related or incidental findings of which participants were unaware (clinically significant or otherwise).
-For help in considering the issues involved, and in assessing the risks and benefits of acting upon health related findings, please refer to further guidance on our 'Links' page.
+For help in considering the issues involved, and in assessing the risks and benefits of acting upon health related findings, please refer to further guidance on our 'Resources' page.

 If you determine that there is a significant likelihood of uncovering health related findings during the course of your research, you should ensure that potential participants are made aware: